alifiarahmah/callaborators/README.md

 You can check this lists to fulfill your thirst of doing projects.
 ### Guild
 A service dedicated for team management.
-You can add partnerto your team by Teammate Search.
+You can add partner to your team by Teammate Search.
-### etc.

 <!-- ## Getting Started